 Service Design Process

-In order to ensure that eServices are designed to be citizen-centric, the Ministry encourages participation from various stakeholders and citizens.
+In order to ensure that eServices are designed to be citizen-centric, the DSS encourages participation from various stakeholders and citizens.
 This requires participants to voluntarily and actively engage in panels, expert/focus groups, providing useful feedback.

 Your participation will help us design and deliver value-added eServices.